Shelter (band)

 Shelter is an American Hare Krishna hardcore punk band formed by Youth of Today vocalist Ray Cappo in 1991.
-Because of the religious Hindu-oriented messages in its lyrics, Shelter's subgenre has been dubbed by some as krishnacore.
+Because of the religious Hindu-oriented messages in its lyrics, Shelter's subgenre has been dubbed by some as Krishnacore.

-Recent history
+History

 In 2001, Shelter released the album The Purpose, The Passion.
-In 2002, with a new drummer and a new guitarist, the band toured Europe and the eastern United States in support of the record, before going on extended hiatus.
+In 2002, with a new drummer and new guitarist, the band toured Europe and the eastern United States in support of the record, before going on extended hiatus.

 In 2005, vocalist Ray Cappo recorded an album titled Eternal, with ten new songs and a remake of the track "In Defense of Reality".
 The album was released in May 2006 by Good Life Recordings.
 Cappo also did a European tour with a few Dutch hardcore musicians functioning as his touring band.

-Shelter played two reunion shows in 2011: Göteborg, Sweden, on June 16, and Reading, Pennsylvania, on June 26.
+Shelter played two reunion shows in 2011: Gothenburg, Sweden, on June 16, and Reading, Pennsylvania, on June 26.

-The band reunited again for a US tour and a European festival date, with Sammy Siegler on drums, in 2018.
-Opening acts included Dave Smalley's Don't Sleep on the East Coast and Washington, D.C.-based hardcore band GIVE in the west.
+The band reunited again in 2018 for a US tour and a European festival date, with Sammy Siegler on drums and Chris Interrante, aka Krsna Caitanya, on bass.
+Opening acts included Dave Smalley's Don't Sleep on the East Coast and Washington, D.C.–based hardcore band GIVE in the west.

+Since 2018, Shelter consists of Cappo on vocals, John Porcelly on guitar, Siegler on drums, and Interrante on bass.